Lesson#230: How to Recover Unsaved Excel Macros

 5. Antivirus and Malware Protection: Ensure your computer is protected against viruses and malware that can potentially corrupt or delete your Excel macros.

-See also Lesson#147: How to get color code in Excel
+See also Lesson#66: How to take print in excel?

 Conclusion